firozkhan18/technologies-notes/Microservices-Architecture-LI.md

 - Straightforward but may lack security features of token-based or OAuth methods.

 Use Case: Convenient for straightforward access control in less sensitive environments or for specific functionalities without user-specific permissions.

+## Building a DevOps CI/CD Pipeline Locally: GitHub, Jenkins, Maven, SonarQube, Docker, ArgoCD, Kubernetes
+blog by Deepak Kumar from medium

+Project Introduction:
+This project implements a complete DevOps CI/CD pipeline in a local environment.
+The CI part is implemented using Docker and Docker Compose, providing isolated environments for Jenkins, SonarQube, and other necessary tools.
+DockerHub is used as the container registry for managing Docker images.
+For code quality analysis and build management, Maven and SonarQube are integrated with Jenkins, ensuring a smooth and efficient continuous integration process.

+The CD part is managed with Kubernetes running in Minikube, allowing for local orchestration of containers.
+Deployment to Kubernetes is automated using ArgoCD, which facilitates smooth rollouts and rollbacks.
+Monitoring and logging are handled using Prometheus, Grafana, Filebeat, OpenSearch, and Kibana, all installed via Helm charts for ease of configuration.
+This setup provides comprehensive observability and logging capabilities, making it ideal for testing new features and fixes.

+Prerequisites:
+Before getting started with this DevOps CI/CD project, ensure the following tools are installed and properly configured:

+Docker: For containerization.

+Docker Compose: To manage multi-container applications.

+DockerHub: For storing and managing Docker images.

+kubectl: For interacting with the Kubernetes cluster.

+Minikube: To set up a local Kubernetes environment.

+Helm: For managing Kubernetes applications.

+Git: For version control.

+ArgoCD CLI: (Optional) For managing deployments through the command line.

+GitHub Account: For repository management.